Prescriptions

 Online Requests - Further Information

 Over the years there has been a need for us to adapt our service to protect our patients, our staff and the capacity to meet increasing demands.
 We have gone from accepting repeat prescription requests over the phone and in person to introducing our email system during the pandemic, and we have now taken the decision to ask all of our patients to order their repeat medication via the NHS app or online services account from 1st March 2024.
-After 1st April 2024, any repeat medication requests being sent to siamsurgery.prescribing@nhs.net will not be actioned.
+Any repeat medication requests being sent to siamsurgery.prescribing@nhs.net will not be actioned.

 The first, and most important reason for this change is your safety.
 The practice is getting busier and busier with more patients on repeat medication for increasingly complex conditions.
 We work hard to keep the risk of prescribing errors to an absolute minimum.
 When requests are taken over the phone there is a much greater risk of miscommunication, when emails are received (sometimes in duplicate or multiple for the same patient) there is more chance of something being missed or confusion being created which can cause unnecessary delays.
 The NHS app and online services accounts link directly into our clinical system, these requests are still actioned by our staff however all relevant information is readily available to them and the process is much more straight forward on both ends.